-9th grade (1525) 10th grade (1535) 1 credit 1 credit
+9th grade (1525) 10th grade (1535)

 The Global History course for grades 9-10 provides students with the opportunity to study other nations and their history, and is designed to develop a global perspective.
 This approach aims to cultivate in student's knowledge, skills, and attitudes needed to function effectively in a world characterized by ethnic diversity, cultural pluralism, international and domestic violence, and increasing interdependence.
 The course is divided into the following areas: